Get priority entry into the Alpine Field Bootcamp through Patreon.com

 Ultra-runner, explorer, alpinist and minimalist.
 Born in Belgium, settled in India since 1998.
-Quit the corporate world in 2017 and into full-time exploration of the Indian Himalayas since then.
+Quit the corporate world in 2017 and since then into full-time exploration of the Indian Himalayas.
 Founder of the Chennai Trekking Club, a 40 thousand member volunteer based non-profit outdoor community.
 Explored the South Indian jungles for over a decade.
 An accomplished ultra-runner having ran self-supported ultras over thousands of kms across the Indian Himalayas

 My motto “Die with memories, not dreams”.

 Profile – instagram.com/petervangeit